boblied/aoc-2025/06/note.md

 Notice that the input is in fixed-column format.
 The operators in the last row line up with the beginning of the columns, so use that to figure out the field locations.

+Second solution: don't bother trying to parse numbers or extract fields.
+ - Extract entire columns, from right to left, collecting the numbers that they form.
+ - When we reach a column with an operator at the bottom, apply that operator to the collected numbers.
+ - Reset the number list when we see a blank columns